marianabianca/pomodoro/README.md

 	$ python pomodoro.py

 <p> Note that this should only work if you have some version of Python installed.
-Look for the instructions for doing so on [their official website](https://www.python.org/).
+Look for the instructions for doing so on https://www.python.org/.
-<p> Do not put the files in different directories, in order to ensure pomodoro.py works fine.
+<p> Do not put the files in different directories in order to ensure pomodoro.py works fine.
 <p><b> You need a Debian derivate distro or MacOSX to run this program. </b>

 <h1><b> I hope this helps you (◡‿◡✿) </b></h1>